QMCPACK/qmcpack/nexus/docs/user_guide/nexus-behavior.rst

 Nexus Execution Behavior
 ========================

-This file describes how Nexus behaves during execution (e.g. after calling :py:func:`~.run_project`).
+This section describes how Nexus behaves during execution (e.g. after calling :py:func:`~.run_project`).
 The steps that a simulation goes through are documented here, as well as how Nexus handles errors both during simulation execution and after.